centrodph/styled-components-migration/styling_migration_options.md

 - **Build tool integration: 8/10** - Stitches works with standard React setups and doesn't require special build configuration.
 It's a runtime library that integrates easily with most bundlers.

-- **Dependencies: 7/10** - Requires React and Stitches runtime.
-The library is relatively lightweight for a runtime CSS-in-JS solution, but still adds JavaScript bundle size.
+- **Dependencies: 6/10** - Requires React and Stitches runtime as external dependencies.
+The library adds JavaScript bundle size and runtime overhead.
+While setup is simpler than build-time solutions, it still requires installing and configuring the Stitches library.
+Runtime dependency adds to application bundle.

 ### React 19 & Future Compatibility